dissolete/cs457/README.md

 Within the database directories, each table is stored as a single .txt file.
 The first row of these files lists every attribute and their respective datatype in this format: the first attribute name, a space, the datatype of that attribute, another space, and then repeat until all attributes for that table are described.
 After that, each row of the file is a tuple in the table.
 Note: the Null value is "NULL"

+Tuple Storage:
+Each table file stores the tuples as a single row with each attribute separated by a space.
+As noted before, the first line of each table file lists the attribute names and types separated by spaces.

+Tuple Insertion Implementation:
+Tuple insertion is done by appending a new row for the tuple (as described in Tuple Storage) to the bottom of the table file.

+Tuple Query Implementation:
+The select function in Table returns a 2D list storing the actual selected data.
+First, the attribute used in the where clause is identified.
+The tuples specified from the where clause are then filtered out and appended to the "results" 2D list.
+Finally, if specific attributes (not *) are selected, the non-specified attributes are removed and the filtered results are returned.

+Tuple Deletion and Modification:
+Both of these functions use a similar strategy to the Query implementation.

 High-level Implementation Details:
 There are four files that make the program work: main.py, parser.py, db.py, and db_manager.py. main.py reads user input and stores a parser object and a calls the executeCommand function from db_manager.py.